alx-tools/Betty/README.md

 ### Installation

-First set this gitub repository on your local machine with `git remote add origin https://github.com/holbertonschool/Betty.git`.
+First set this gitub repository on your local machine with:
+`git remote add origin https://github.com/holbertonschool/Betty.git`.
 Then run `git fetch origin`, then `git merge origin/master`.
 Then, run the script `install.sh` with **sudo privileges** to install `betty-style` and `betty-code` on your computer.
 If using vagrant, run `$ sudo ./install.sh`.
 Now, you will have the Betty installation along with the  following manuals:

  * _betty(1)_
  * _betty-style(1)_